The Best Infant Car Seats of 2025

 Ease of cleaning.
 “A lesser known fact about car seats is that not all covers are machine washable,” explains Taylor.
 Babies are messy, and this feature is a must-have for some parents.

 Fabric: Besides looking for a style of fabric that matches your taste, consider its durability and how easy it’ll be to wash when messes happen.
-You also may want to consider an infant car seat with GREENGUARD Gold Certification, which means both the item and its manufacturing process were tested and reviewed for over 10,000 chemical and VOC emissions.
+You may also want to consider an infant car seat with GREENGUARD Gold Certification, which means both the item and its manufacturing process were tested and reviewed for over 10,000 chemical and VOC emissions, or a flame retardant-free seat.

 Fit: Car seats range in size and shape.
 The way a car seat fits in your specific vehicle is both a convenience feature (especially if you’re on the taller side or prefer to recline your seat) and a safety feature (a safe car seat is one that fits properly in your car’s back seat and can be secured correctly).